cswartzvi/hamilton/data_quality.md

 # Data Quality

-Hamilton has a simple but powerful data quality capability.
+Apache Hamilton has a simple but powerful data quality capability.
 This enables you to write functions that have assertion on the output.
 For example...

 ```python